Last Updated 9/29/25

 Report Wrongdoing

 You can report wrongdoing to the resources normally available, including your Inspector General and the Office of Special Counsel.
-Bear in mind that those offices face many of the same de-funding challenges and may not be able to help until well after the shutdown is over.
+Bear in mind, however, these offices may not provide adequate oversight in this political climate and many of the same defunding challenges and may not be able to help until well after the shutdown is over.

 Normal Rules Apply

 Follow the normal rules.
 Federal ethics restrictions still apply under the shutdown.
-Most agencies have issued shutdown guidance for the duration of the shutdown which was consulted in preparing this guide.
+Agencies should have shutdown guidance for the duration of the shutdown, but these have yet to be made public.

 Clear the Way for Supplementary Employment